FoxGeoff/InputOutputAngular/README.md

 ### Task: Add two components Dashboad and ServerElement

 1. Fex layout ref: <https://www.angularjswiki.com/flexlayout/fxflex/>
-2. Use @Input() for passing down a custom property from dashboard to severElement Component
+2. Use @Input() for passing down a custom property from dashboard to severElement Component.